 - The straps are not overly padded and not too bulky on the shoulders.
 Which can be a draw for slimmer taller people who can find more bulky padding a bit too much.

 The Baby Bjorn One offers 3 carrying positions.
 Baby facing parent on the front, Baby facing outwards on the front and a back carry.
 Although in practise, while the 2 front carrying positions are pretty straight forward, the back carry is a bit more tricky!
 Because of how the straps are configured, to get baby onto your back on your own you need to first place baby on your front and then get your arms out (walk like an Egyptian method – one over, one under) swizzle baby around to your back then put your arms back in.
-Its a mega faff, and most babies complain alot during the process!
+It’s a mega faff, and most babies complain alot during the process!
 The lower waist band position of the Bjorn One also means this carry is pretty low and so its harder to monitor your little one once they are back there.
 Consequently, Bjorn don’t recommend the back carry position before 12 months.
+You can see the method for getting a child on your back here filmed with my very tolerant, bribed with a biscuit now 3 year old here;

-However, baby can be carried on the front from 3.5kg.
+In terms of size baby can be carried on the front from 3.5kg.
 The one contains an built in infant insert which acts to raise the height of the baby within the carrier.
 The width of the carrier also adjusts through ‘locking’ zips at the bottom.
 In practise the carrier still feels a little large for the smallest newborns but works for most from around 6 weeks onwards.
-Then as baby grows the infant insert can be unzipped, and the zippered base can be made incrementially wider so the carrier can grow with baby.
-Generally speaking it fits baby reasonably well up till about 18 months give or take.
+Then as baby grows the infant insert can be unzipped, and the zippered base can be made incrementally wider so the carrier can grow with baby.
+Generally speaking it fits baby reasonably well up till about 18 months to 2 years give or take.
 However, many parents move on from this carrier earlier than that (more like 11-15 months ish), simply because front carrying becomes heavy and many parents struggle to back carry with the One.
 So instead they often move onto a bigger carrier than is easier to get baby onto the back with.

 The forward facing carry can be used once baby has full neck control and is tall enough that their face fully clears the top of the carrier.
 Unfortunately, a hip carry position isn’t really possible because of how the straps are configured.